terminal-labs/salt-netops-lab/README.md

     - name: {{ template_path }}
 ```

 Here we are using the state function we just made, and applying the appropriate template_path.
-Notice how we are using the power of jinja and salt’s inject global variables to dynamically determine the appropriate template path!
+Notice how we are using the power of jinja and salt’s injected global variables to dynamically determine the appropriate template path!

 Now let’s execute this state with the following command.
 Target all the proxy minions.